anjnesh88/NodeJs/apiList.md

 - GET /user/feed - get you the profiles of other user on platform

-Status: ignored, interested, accpeted, rejected
+Status: ignored, interested, accepted, rejected